ultimate271/notes/dastoyevsky/brothers02.06.md

 it appears, the police—the foreign police, of course—do the same.
 Your Paris anecdote is rather to the point, Pyotr Alexandrovitch.”

+#### Miüsov turns the subject to opinions on the inherent good in mankind
 “I ask your permission to drop this subject altogether,” Miüsov repeated.
 “I will tell you instead, gentlemen, another interesting and rather characteristic anecdote of Ivan Fyodorovitch himself.
 Only five days ago,